carpentries/instructor-training/_extras/guide.md

 ### Online trainings (completely distributed)
 - When watching videos, have all participants watch separately.
 - Assign breakout groups randomly to breakout rooms in Zoom.
+Be sure to exclude Trainers and helpers when assigning groups.
 - Use the [virtual minute card][minute-cards-template] form to get feedback at lunch breaks and end of each day.
 - Have participants screen share with their breakout room during the live coding exercises.
 - For exercise to set up a workshop website, put participants in breakout rooms and have one person screen share while the others help guide them verbally.